View our Covid-19 Response Learn More- Click to Dismiss

 A reevaluation may be required sooner than every three years if the:

-• The student's parent or teacher requests a reevaluation,
+• Learner's parent or teacher requests a reevaluation,

 • IEP team determines that a reevaluation is warranted in order to address the educational or related services needs of the eligible individual,

-• IEP team will be considering whether a child is no longer an eligible individual, or
+• IEP team will be considering whether a learner is no longer an eligible individual, or

-• The available data for a transfer student from out-of-state is insufficient to establish eligibility for special education in Iowa and/or to develop an Iowa IEP.
+• The available data for a learner transferring from out-of-state is insufficient to establish eligibility for special education in Iowa and/or to develop an Iowa IEP.

 The reevaluation process and the IEP meeting with the parents must be held on or before the three-year anniversary date of the last evaluation.